SinisaVukmirovic/VideoDocs-App/README.md

 #### Found out that "hidden" attribute is not working on elements that are displayed as grid or flex...

-##### Trying to use custom mouse cursor crashes app on Chrome for some reason...
+##### Trying to use custom mouse cursor crashes the app on Chrome for some reason...

 to do
 filter by search term
-desktop only app overlay for smaller screens custom cursor maybe
+desktop only app overlay for smaller screens

-correct z index on controls in gents fashion app + tuck in pointer left styles